Mast cell activation syndrome: Diagnosis

 MCAS is often difficult to identify due to the heterogeneity of symptoms and the "lack of flagrant acute presentation".
 Many of the numerous symptoms are non-specific in nature.
 Diagnostic criteria were proposed in 2010 and revised in 2019.
 Mast cell activation was assigned an ICD-10 code (D89.40, along with subtype codes D89.41-43 and D89.49) in October 2016.
+A workshop in 2022 proposed three diagnostic criteria: